-Name Age Position(s) and Business Experience Bryan H. Sayler 57 Mr. Sayler has been the Company's President and Chief Executive Officer since January 1, 2023.
+Name Age Position(s) and Business Experience Bryan H. Sayler 58 Mr. Sayler has been the Company's President and Chief Executive Officer since January 1, 2023.
 Mr. Sayler led our Utility Solutions Group from 2016 through 2022, where he played a key role in strategically building out the group, including leading our entry into the renewables business and overseeing six successful acquisitions that more than doubled the size of the segment.
 From 1995 to 2016, he held senior positions with ETS-Lindgren.
-Christopher L. Tucker 52 Mr. Tucker has been Senior Vice President and Chief Financial Officer since April 2021.
-Prior to joining ESCO, Mr. Tucker worked at Emerson Electric Co (NYSE:EMR) for 24 years, where he held a series of financial and administrative positions, most recently as Vice President and Chief Financial Officer of Emerson's Commercial and Residential Solutions business, consisting of 11 business units generating approximately \$6 billion in annual revenue.
-David M. Schatz 60 Mr. Schatz has been Senior Vice President, General Counsel and Secretary since April 2021.
+Christopher L. Tucker 53 Mr. Tucker has been Senior Vice President and Chief Financial Officer since April 2021.
+Since joining ESCO, he has prioritized broadening the capabilities of the finance and IT teams at ESCO while also strengthening financial reporting and planning systems.
+Prior to joining ESCO, Mr. Tucker worked at Emerson Electric Co.
+(NYSE:EMR) for 24 years, most recently as Vice President and Chief Financial Officer of Emerson's Commercial and Residential Solutions business segment.
+David M. Schatz 61 Mr. Schatz has been Senior Vice President, General Counsel and Secretary since April 2021.
 He has worked at ESCO since 1998 in various positions with increasing responsibility, including serving as Vice President, IP Counsel and Assistant Secretary from 2015 until April 2021.
 He has extensive knowledge of ESCO's operations, technologies, intellectual property, regulatory matters, M&A and other complex legal matters.